Inspiration

 Inspiración.
 Foto de Andrea Piacquadio en Pexels

-Printed in 18 de April de 2024 Print
+Printed in 21 de November de 2024 Print

 Sigmund Freud proclaimed: “when inspiration does not come to me, I go halfway to meet it”, and Picasso said “inspiration exists, but it has to find you working”.
 At Legatum we also belive that, and we are persuaded that any spark can start the fire of leisurely and productive reflection.
 This page collects the most up-to-date information possible on Liberalia, a harvester of information regarding exhibitions, artistic and cultural heritage and other elements of Art History the epistemology.
 It works like a search engine, selecting the most reliable, serious and varied sources possible, because estrus blows where and when it wants.
 Use them at your convenience.
 And if any of the news moves your spirit and encourages you to think about a topic related to the preservation of historical, artistic, archaeological and cultural heritage, our objective will be accomplished.
 Oh, it’s the 20 most recent items and they’re sorted by relevance.